cmheisel/twitter-dedupe/README.md

 * If link, and link not in one week cache
     * Retweet via selected account

+Duplicate URLs
+* May need to follow URLs to see if they redirect to circumvent URL shortners
+* May need to strip query strings

 Open questions to answer
 ---------------------------
 * Good library for following an account or direct API access?